Interactive

 Collecting, pre-processing and storing biological samples

-In the EPHOR project, the relation between the working-life exposome (occupational as well as non-occupational factors) and non-communicable diseases will be studied.
+In the EPHOR project, the relation between the working-life exposome (occupational as well as non-occupational factors) and non-communicable diseases is studied.
 This includes the targeted and agnostic common biomonitoring, omics and bioassays on traditional biological matrices in addition to method development for non-invasive monitoring.
-Blood samples will be used for metals, cotinine, white blood cell count, cytokines, hydroxydeoxyguanosine, mitochondrial DNA copy number, telomere length, GWAS, epigenomics, targeted RNA expression, pyrosequencing, cell-free DNA methylation, proteomics and fluorescent oxidation products (FlOPs).
+Methods are applied for the following media:

 Downloads